BONUS: Don't want to read? Watch our webinar here: https://blog.nicejob.co/webinars/how-to-turn-your-website-into-an-unstoppable-sales-machine

 Go ahead and hit the publish button on your website.
 Start driving traffic towards it.
 Watch how it performs.

-You’re not done yet… you’ve just begun.
+But you’re not done yet…you’ve only just begun.

 This is when the fun begins.
 Now’s the beginning of your lead-generation website.